How to avoid research debt: a workshop on ResearchOps at SDinGOV 2019

 • [A policy] for handling sensitive data (including having a schedule for deletion)

-• Delete transcripts and keep anonymized data.
+• Delete transcripts and keep anonymised data.

 The picture for longer-term outputs was mixed